-Artifuse maintains a 14-day returns policy for all artwork sold through the site, as set out in detail here.
+Artifuse maintains a 14-day returns policy for all artwork sold through the site.
 Refunds are subject to three conditions: 1) the buyer informs Artifuse of their desire to return the artwork within 14 days of receiving the artwork; 2) arrangements are made for a courier to pick up the artwork for return delivery within 15 days of Artifuse's email acknowledging the buyer's statement that they would like to return the artwork; and 3) the artwork is returned in the same condition in which it was received.
-If an artwork is damaged during transport, then refer to our policy for Transport insurance.
+For further details, refer to our Returns Policy.
+If an artwork is damaged during transport, then refer to our Transport insurance policy.

 What refund is paid on returns?

 All returns in accordance with the three conditions described above are paid the full purchase price of the artwork.
 This purchase price is exclusive of the transportation costs that are added to the cost of purchase at the point of sale (to cover costs of the return transport).

 How does the Artifuse returns policy work – who is responsible for what?